lightdock/lightdock.github.io/tutorials/faq.md

 ## 1. General

 ### 1.1.
 What is *ab initio*?
-Blinded docking or *ab initio* is the protocol to execute when no additional information is provided for performing the docking (residue restraints, etc.).
+Blind docking or *ab initio* is the protocol to execute when no additional information is provided for performing the docking (residue restraints, etc.).

 Default recommended protocol is: